EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 3. **Workspace Services**: An extensible set of services that can be provisioned within the workspace, such as resource discovery, data access, and visualisation tools.

+4. **Workspace Dependencies**: Includes CSI-RClone for storage mounting and Educates framework for workspace environments.

+5. **Workspace Pipeline**: Manages the templating and provisioning of workspace resources including storage, datalab configurations, and environment settings.

-4. **Workspace User Interface**: A web-based interface for workspace lifecycle management and resource management.
+6. **Workspace User Interface**: A web-based interface for workspace lifecycle management and resource management.

 ---